zer0mania/roblox-oof-patcher/README.md

 # roblox-oof-patcher
-Brings back the old oof sound that was removed from newer ROBLOX clients
+A simple script that brings back the old oof sound that was removed from newer ROBLOX clients

+No external libraries are required.